Who We Are

 - To contact you if I need to obtain or provide additional information.

-I don’t rent or trade email lists with other organisations and businesses.
+I don’t rent or trade email lists with other organizations and businesses.

 I use a third-party provider, MailChimp, to administer the entire signup process, retain your data and to deliver any mailings.